emilydoran1/Java-Compiler-Doran/README.md

      ERROR Lexer - Lex failed with 1 error(s)
 ```
 ### Sample Test Cases
-* Sample test case .txt files can be found in the testCases folder
+* Sample test case .txt files can be found in the testCases folder.
+Programs that throw lex-specific errors can be found within the testCases/Lexer folder
-* A PDF with a write up of the testing results can also be found in the testCases folder.
+* A PDF with a write up of the testing results can also be found in the testCases/Lexer folder.
 The document is titled LexerTestingResults.pdf